 MBBS (London 2000), MRCGP

-Dr Dave Honeywill joined our team in 2006.
+Dr Dave Honeywill joined our team in 2006 and is one of the Partners.
 Born and raised in Liverpool, he studied at University College London.
 He moved to Bristol to finish his GP training after spending a year working in a trauma centre near Sydney (Australia).
 Dr Honeywill is our second GP trainer and supervises trainee GP's at the practice.
-He has an interest in musculoskeletal medicine and performs join injections.
+He has an interest in musculoskeletal medicine and performs joint injections.
 He is also our clinical lead on Dementia, stroke medicine, the opiate substitution programme and supervises the research activity at the practice.
 Outside of work he enjoys running and indoor climbing.
 He has 2 children.

 |Dr Michelle Jones (née Weinstock) (f)|